Person-centered therapy: Processes

 Rogers believed that a therapist who embodies the three critical and reflexive attitudes (the three core conditions) will help liberate their client to more confidently express their true feelings without fear of judgement.
 To achieve this, the client-centered therapist carefully avoids directly challenging their client's way of communicating themselves in the session in order to enable a deeper exploration of the issues most intimate to them and free from external referencing.
 Rogers was not prescriptive in telling his clients what to do, but believed that the answers to the clients' questions were within the client and not the therapist.
 Accordingly, the therapist's role was to create a facilitative, empathic environment wherein the client could discover the answers for themselves.

 Recent studies suggest that narrative shifts within therapy, such as "innovative moments" where clients express thoughts or behaviors inconsistent with their previous problematic self-narratives, are associated with meaningful psychological change in client-centered therapy.
 Additionally, a study found that person-centered and experiential therapies were effective in treating anxiety, particularly when emotional depth and self-exploration were central to the process.
 However, these therapies were sometimes less effective than cognitive-behavioral therapy in direct comparisons, which supports the importance of tailoring treatment to individual client needs.

 Building on this, another study used a machine learning approach to determine which clients would respond better to person-centered therapy versus cognitive-behavioral therapy.
 Their findings showed that outcomes significantly improved when therapy was matched to the client’s predicted needs, reinforcing the value of personalized care.
-Person-centered therapy has also been shown to benefit specific populations.
-In a randomized controlled trial, von Humboldt and Leal found that older adults receiving PCT reported significant improvements in self-esteem that were sustained for a full year after treatment.
-This suggests that the core principles of PCT are adaptable and effective across age groups.